FollyMaddy/scraper-tools/README.md

 00 is added so script can be found after all files have been downloaded.

+# Program : archive-v1.sh, archive-v2.sh and archive-v3.sh

+Use :

+Educational scripts on how we can get files from --the archive-- !

+These are backup files ! (latest version is archive.sh)

+How to run :

+Make the desired program executable, dubbleclick and choose open in terminal.

+Or run it from the terminal with : ./archive-v1.sh (v2 or v3)

+Extra info :

+Read the scripts

 # Program : archive.sh

 Use :

-Educational script on how we can get files from --the archive-- !
+The best functional and educational script on how we can get files from --the archive-- !

 How to run :